robertdebock/ansible-role-owncloud/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-owncloud.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-owncloud)

-Provides owncloud for your system.
+The purpose of this role is to install and configure owncloud on your system.

 Example Playbook
 ----------------